9 Thrift Shopping Tips for Saving Money and the Planet

 4. EARLY BIRD GETS THE WORM

 Successfully learning how to shop at thrift shops means accepting it’s kind of like shopping on Black Friday.
-Only it’s much better for the planet.
+Sustainable Black Friday that is!

 That said, don’t be afraid to set your alarm on a weekend and start early!
 The thrift store pros (yes, this is a thing) will be out before anyone else to have prime access to all of the recently-donated goodies.